-Students commit to speaking only the host language for the entire 5 or 6 weeks abroad.
+Students commit to speaking only the host language for the entire 4 to 5 weeks abroad.
 The Language Commitment is perhaps the most challenging aspect of the program; however, it produces remarkable results.
 It enables students to begin thinking, dreaming, and speaking in the target language.
 It is the key to achieving optimal linguistic gains and is fundamental to the total immersion environment of IUHPFL.

 By pledging the Language Commitment, IUHPFL students agree to:

 Speak only the target language at all times during the program

 Give up their smart devices during the program and use program cell phones without internet capability for local calling and texting only